This architectural landmark is situated in the most historical part of the city, adjoining the Kremlin and Red Square.

 For convenient access throughout Moscow, Four Seasons Hotel Moscow is connected by underground walkways to three metro stations – Okhotny Ryad, Teatralnaya and Ploshchad Revolyutsii – each an artistic treasure.

-Red Square is known as one of St. Petersburg's most popular attractions.
+Red Square is known as one of Moscow's most popular attractions.
 With its beautiful architecture and historical significance, it's not hard to understand why.

 St. Basil's Cathedral